MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Withholding-tax-component-groups-setup-for-TDS-tax-type.md

 3. In the **Description** field, enter a description for the TDS component group.
 4. In the **Status** field, select the residential status that the TDS component group comes under.
 The options are **Resident** and **Non-resident**.
 5. In the **Section** **code** field, enter the section code that is applied to the TDS component group.
-6. Close the Withholding tax component groups form.
+6. Close the Withholding tax component groups page.